Starving bees are robbing hives as their keepers try everything to save them | KRDO

 Hurricane relief for people, pets and now pollinators

-“This is part of our hurricane relief efforts,” he said, describing an effort to give away 500,000 pounds of pollen substitute.
+“This is part of our hurricane relief efforts,” he said, describing an effort to give away more than 500,000 pounds of syrup and over 96,000 pounds of pollen substitute in partnership with the Florida State Beekeepers Association.
 “We have donated meals to food pantries for humans and animal supplies to animal shelters and now we’re donating to bees.
 We can’t forget what helps get all the other food to the table.”

 Before the storm, there were an estimated 650,000 managed hives around the state, each holding tens of thousands of bees and their brood.
 Experts say the full extent of the damage can’t be known for months.
 “These beekeepers lost equipment, they lost their bees,” said Amy Vu, a honeybee specialist with the University of Florida.
 “There is so much that they have lost which eventually will have an impact on the food production that we have nationwide.
 Once it comes time for beekeepers to fill those pollination contracts, they’ll have a better sense of how many colonies they have left.”

-Note: Correction: A previous version of this story incorrectly characterized how much syrup and pollen substitute Greater Good Charities and the Florida State Beekeepers Association are attempting to give away.